ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/02-Analysis_with_pytraj.md

 ### Principal component analysis
-One way to think of Principal Components is that they are a means of explaining variance in the data.
-PCA performed on MD trajectories decomposes very complex molecular motion into a set of orthogonal components.
-Algorithmically, PCA performs a linear transformation that diagonalizes the covariance matrix and thus it removes the instantaneous linear correlations among the fluctuations of atomic coordinates.
-Principal Components are sorted by their contribution to the overall fluctuations.
-The first PC describes the largest variance in the data, the second PC shows the second largest and so on.
-PCA is useful for gaining insight into the dynamics of a system.
-It has been shown that a dominant motion of the system can be described by just a few largest principal components.
+Principal components can be thought of as a way to explain variance in data.
+Through PCA, very complex molecular motion is decomposed into orthogonal components.
+Once these components are sorted, the most significant motions can be identified.

+PCA involves diagonalizing the covariance matrix to eliminate instantaneous linear correlations between atomic coordinate fluctuations.
+We call the largest eigenvectors of the covariance matrix, principal components (PC).
+After PC are sorted according to their contribution to the overall fluctuations of the data, the first PC describes the largest variance and so forth.

+Researchers have found that only a few of the largest principal components are able to accurately describe the dominant motion of the system.
+Thus, a PCA provides insight into the dynamics of a system by identifying the most prominent motions.

-The input to PCA is the coordinate covariance matrix calculated from the molecular dynamics trajectory.
-The trajectory for PCA is prepared by RMS fitting of the coordinate to a reference frame to eliminate global translational and rotational motions.
-Then the coordinate covariance matrix (the matrix of deviations from average structure) is computed.
-Once the matrix is computed, PCs are obtained by diagonalizing it.
-The diagonalization procedure yield the eigenvectors (we call them the PCs) and the eigenvalues (the contribution of each PC to the total fluctuations).
-Once the PCs are found we can project the trajectory coordinates on the principal components.
-By trajectory here we mean the transformed trajectory where coordinates are deviations of each atom form its average position.
-Projection of the trajectory on PCs will yield a pseudo-trajectories of motion along each principal component which can be visualized with VMD.
+PCA is a complex procedure with many steps.
+It uses the coordinate covariance matrix calculated from the molecular dynamics trajectory.
+1. To prepare the trajectory for PCA, the coordinates are fitted to a reference frame to eliminate global translations and rotations.
+2. Next, the coordinate covariance matrix (the matrix of deviations from the average structure) is calculated and diagonalized.
+The diagonalization procedure yields the eigenvectors and the eigenvalues (the contribution of each eigenvector to the total fluctuations).
+3. Once we determine which eigenvectors (PCs) are the largest, we can project trajectory coordinates onto each of them.
+The term trajectory here refers to a transformed trajectory, in which the coordinates represent each atom's deviation from its average position.
+When we project this trajectory onto a PC, we will obtain a pseudo-trajectory that is a representation of motion along the principal component.

-Overall PCA is quite complex procedure involving many steps.
-All necessary PCA steps are carried out automatically by the *pca* module of *ptraj*.
+PCA steps are performed automatically by the *pca* module of *ptraj*.

 [View Notebook]({{ site.repo_url }}/blob/{{ site.default_branch }}/code/Notebooks/pytraj_pca.ipynb)